 Proposed 3-year outcomes include:

-- At least three research leaders and investors make investment decisions using pipeline investment cases and the Initiative’s investor dashboard.
-Increased availability of information and transparent, holistic analyses of high-impact opportunities attract increased investments in under-invested and new-opportunity market segments.
+- At least three research leaders and investors make investment decisions using pipeline investment cases and the Initiative’s investor dashboard and the increased availability of information and transparent, holistic analyses of high-impact opportunities attract increased investments in underinvested and new-opportunity market segments.